 - Mastering new ways of collaborating with peers

 Their brains are essentially working overtime, processing both content and language simultaneously.
-It’s crucial for teachers to recognize these challenges and provide appropriate scaffolding and support.
+It’s crucial for teachers to recognize these challenges multilingual learners face and provide appropriate scaffolding and support.

-Q: Is it possible to integrate language development with grade-level content, or should these be taught separately?
+Students and educations often struggle to integrate language development with grade-level content, and even wonder if they should be taught separately?

 The most effective approach is actually to provide both integrated and designated language development opportunities.